It’s easy to see why the legacy media has placed a target on Alex Epstein’s back: The “Fossil Future” author fights to win.

-The downsides of fossil fuels must also be weighed against their upsides—upsides like the dramatic improvements in wealth, life expectancy, and other metrics of wellbeing within what Epstein calls a “human flourishing framework.”
+The downsides of fossil fuels must also be weighed against their upsides—upsides such as the dramatic improvements in wealth, life expectancy, and other metrics of well-being within what Epstein calls a “human flourishing framework.”

 Thus, even as atmospheric carbon dioxide levels have increased, storm death rates have continued to fall.
 Similarly, and contrary to what many may assume, wildfires in today’s California are likely far less common than in the pre-Columbian era.

-Epstein argues that the recent uptick in devastating burns has less to do with greenhouse gases and more to do with poor policy, as people who approach nature with an anti-impact, preservationist mindset allowed too much fuel to accumulate in wild lands.
+Epstein argues that the recent uptick in devastating burns has less to do with greenhouse gases and more to do with poor policy, as people who approach nature with an anti-impact, preservationist mindset have allowed too much fuel to accumulate in wildlands.

-While he is optimistic about potential advances in nuclear energy, scalable geothermal, and other alternatives to fossil fuels, Epstein concludes that the natural abundance, natural storage, and natural concentration of hydrocarbons make them uniquely powerful and hard to supplant.
+While he’s optimistic about potential advances in nuclear energy, scalable geothermal energy, and other alternatives to fossil fuels, Epstein concludes that the natural abundance, natural storage, and natural concentration of hydrocarbons make them uniquely powerful and hard to supplant.

-Cheap and easy energy has enabled us to realize undreamt-of living standards.
-The benefits don’t end with humans; in a wealthier world, people can better afford to care for the natural environment than they can at earlier stages of industrialization.
+Cheap and easy energy has enabled us to realize undreamed-of living standards.
+The benefits don’t end with humans; in a wealthier world, people can better afford to care for the natural environment than they could at earlier stages of industrialization.

-The question answers itself, though the reader is invited to imagine a ragtag crew of ’90’s action movie misfits aiming the world’s largest medieval catapult at an incoming meteorite.
+The question answers itself, though the reader is invited to imagine a ragtag crew of ’90s action movie misfits aiming the world’s largest medieval catapult at an oncoming meteorite.

 Like Epstein, Rand wrote about the potential consequences of extreme, politically motivated environmentalism.
-Her 1971 essay, “The Anti-Industrial Revolution,” envisions a world in which concerns with pollution lead to massive restrictions on technology; disease runs rampant, economic opportunity is limited at best, and life has been reduced to a lower level.
+Her 1971 essay “The Anti-Industrial Revolution” envisions a world in which concerns over pollution lead to massive restrictions on technology, disease runs rampant, economic opportunity is limited at best, and life has been reduced to a lower level.

 Epstein focuses on what he sees as the anti-human perspective of many fossil fuel critics.
 He argues that their opposition stems from resistance to any human impact whatsoever.